OpenAPI Generics for Spring Boot

 Contract-Aligned Java Client

-The generated OpenAPI document remains standard OpenAPI and is fully consumable by existing tooling.
+The generated OpenAPI document remains valid OpenAPI and can still be consumed by standard tooling.

 Get Started